 Gymnocalycium, commonly called Chin Cactus, is a genus of about 70 South American species of cacti.
 The genus name Gymnocalycium (from Greek, "naked calyx") refers to the flower buds bearing no hair or spines.

 Their main area of distribution is Argentina, part of Uruguay, Paraguay, southern Bolivia and part of Brazil.
 Most species are rather small varying from 2 to 6 inches (5 to 15 cm) in size.
-In cultivation they are popular for their easy flowering habits, and the flowers are generally brightly coloured.
+In cultivation, they are popular for their easy flowering habits, and the flowers are generally brightly colored.
 Where temperatures fall below 50 °F (10 °C) they must be cultivated under glass with heat.

-Gymnocalycium plants in general present no problems in cultivation, and will respond well if potted on regularly every two or three years, to make flowering size plants fairly quickly, some within two years from seed, and will provide some of the finest spination in the Cactaceae family.
+Gymnocalycium plants, in general, present no problems in cultivation, and will respond well if potted on regularly every two or three years, to make flowering size plants fairly quickly, some within two years from seed, and will provide some of the finest spination in the Cactaceae family.

-Soil: The balance of the potting medium should be sufficient to allow good drainage, so that the plants do not sit in soggy soil for more than a day or two after watering.
+Soil: The balance of the potting medium should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

 Water: Watering in the summer months, while the plants are growing well can be frequent (weekly for small plants in small pots), but always allowing the compost nearly to dry out before rewatering.
 Watering in the winter months at all is unwise, and certainly not necessary.
 The difficult times are spring and autumn.

 Those species which produce offsets can be readily propagated by cuttings.
 Gymnocalycium seed germinates well when fresh, and will keep for a few years if stored in cold conditions.